Giannini History, Family Crest & Coats of Arms

 - L. M. Giannini, American Republican politician, Candidate for West Virginia State House of Delegates from Brooke County, 1954

-- Joanne M. Giannini, American Democrat politician, Elected Rhode Island State House of Representatives 7th District 2002
+- Joanne M. Giannini, American Democratic Party politician, Elected Rhode Island State House of Representatives 7th District 2002

 - Eugene T. Giannini, American Republican politician, Delegate to Republican National Convention from District of Columbia, 2008